imRCS/laravel_crm/README.md

 You can use containers or any other methods for the setup, but i'll only tell you how i've done it:

-- First, install an Apache distribution containing MariaDB and PHP like [XAMPP] (https://www.apachefriends.org/).
+- First, install an Apache distribution containing MariaDB and PHP like [XAMPP](https://www.apachefriends.org/).
 Configure your database according to this configuration:
 DB_HOST=127.0.0.1
 DB_PORT=3306
 DB_DATABASE=crmdb